Sampling efficiency of transverse forces in dense liquids

 with $\alpha,\beta\in\{A,B\}$ and where $\eps_{AA}=1$, $\eps_{AB}=1.5$, $\eps_{BB}=0.5$, $\sigma_{AA}=1$, $\sigma_{AB}=0.8$, $\sigma_{BB}=0.88$.
 The linear size of the system is $9.4\sigma_{AA}$ and periodic boundary conditions were used.
 We choose $\mathbf A$ in a block diagonal form with $\pm 1$ elements in the $xy$ plane, without loss of generality.
 We integrate the equations of motion using a Euler-Heun algorithm with a discretization step calibrated to optimize efficiency while still properly sampling equilibrium properties~\cite{gleim1998how}.
 We first show in Fig.~\ref{fig:diffusion}(a) that the static structure is unaffected by the introduction of transverse forces, demonstrating equilibrium sampling with nonequilibrium dynamics, over a temperature range encompassing a high-temperature almost structureless fluid down to a mildly supercoooled liquid.
 To estimate the speedup of the sampling, we use the mean-squared displacement $\Delta r^2(t)$ for particles A. Its temperature evolution is shown in Fig.~\ref{fig:diffusion}(b) at equilibrium, which displays the development of a two-step glassy dynamics below the onset temperature near $T \approx 1.0$.

 In Fig.~\ref{fig:diffusion}(c), we demonstrate that the introduction of transverse forces accelerates the dynamics of the system.
 To quantify this acceleration, we extract the diffusion constant, $D(\gamma,T)$, from the long-time limit of the mean-squared displacements, see Fig.~\ref{fig:D_gamma_T}(a).
 At fixed $\gamma$, there exists a temperature near $T^* \approx 100$ that maximizes the increase of the diffusion constant.

-We suggest that at high temperatures, interactions (including chiral ones) are smeared out by thermal noise which degrades the efficiency.
-When the supercooled regime is entered more deeply, the degree of acceleration also decreases, because at low temperatures particles spin along circular trajectories within their local cages, see Fig.~\ref{fig:cartoon0}.
+At high temperatures, interactions (including chiral ones) are smeared out by thermal noise which degrades the efficiency.
+The initial increase of the acceleration is then well captured by a weak fluctuation expansion~\cite{federico-mct}.
+The drop of acceleration as the temperature is lowered can be rationalized by the fact that the energy landscape remains unaffected by the transverse forces.
+When the supercooled regime is entered more deeply, particles spin along circular trajectories within their local cages, see Fig.~\ref{fig:cartoon0}(c,d).
 This local motion has a modest influence on the long-time dynamics.
+We thus expect that the glass transition occurs at the same temperature as in equilibrium.
+These two opposite trends account for the existence of an acceleration maximum.